codesbyahsen/tutorials/GIT-HANDBOOK.md

 # Git Handbook
 Introduction to the git commands.
-In this guide, we will explore the functionality and usage of Git.
+In this guide, you will explore the functionality and usage of Git.
 <br/> <br/>